jakelovescoding/TutorialPokeTorch/README.md

 1. Drag the zip file from the downloads folder onto your desktop.
 Double click on the zip file and extract it onto the desktop.

-2. Open terminal.
-Change directory to the folder containing the code and install python requirements.
+2. Once in the file, open cmd and type:
 ```
-# Open terminal and change directory
-cd Desktop/PokeTorch-main

-# Install python requirements
 python -m pip install -r requirements.txt
 ```